Second Boer War: Third phase: Guerrilla war, September 1900–May 1902)

-By September 1900, the British were nominally in control of both Republics, with the exception of the northern part of Transvaal.
-However, they soon discovered that they only controlled the territory their columns physically occupied.
-Despite the loss of their two capital cities and half of their army, the Boer commanders adopted guerrilla warfare tactics, primarily conducting raids against railways, resource and supply targets, all aimed at disrupting the operational capacity of the British Army.
+By September 1900, the British were nominally in control of both Republics, with the exception of north Transvaal.
+However, they discovered they only controlled the territory their columns physically occupied.
+Despite the loss of their capitals and half their army, the Boer commanders adopted guerrilla warfare, conducting raids against railways, resource and supply targets, aimed at disrupting the operational capacity of the British Army.
 They avoided pitched battles and casualties were light.

-Each Boer commando unit was sent to the district from which its members had been recruited, which meant that they could rely on local support and personal knowledge of the terrain and the towns within the district thereby enabling them to live off the land.
+Boer commando units were sent to the district from which its members were recruited, which meant they could rely on local support and knowledge of the terrain and towns, enabling them to live off the land.
 Their orders were simply to act against the British whenever possible.
-Their tactics were to strike fast and hard causing as much damage to the enemy as possible, and then to withdraw and vanish before enemy reinforcements could arrive.
-The vast distances of the Republics allowed the Boer commandos considerable freedom to move about and made it nearly impossible for the 250,000 British troops to control the territory effectively using columns alone.
+Their tactics were to strike fast causing as much damage as possible, then withdraw before enemy reinforcements could arrive.
+The vast distances of the republics allowed Boer commandos freedom to move about and made it nearly impossible for the 250,000 British troops to control the territory effectively using columns alone.
 As soon as a British column left a town or district, British control of that area faded away.

-The Boer commandos were especially effective during the initial guerrilla phase of the war because Roberts had assumed that the war would end with the capture of the Boer capitals and the dispersal of the main Boer armies.
-Many British troops were therefore redeployed out of the area, and had been replaced by lower-quality contingents of Imperial Yeomanry and locally raised irregular corps.
+Boer commandos were especially effective during the initial guerrilla phase because Roberts had assumed the war would end with the capture of the capitals and dispersal of the Boer armies.
+British troops were therefore redeployed out of the area, and had been replaced by lower-quality Imperial Yeomanry and locally-raised irregular corps.

 From late May 1900, the first successes of the Boer guerrilla strategy were at Lindley (where 500 Yeomanry surrendered), and at Heilbron (where a large convoy and its escort were captured) and other skirmishes resulting in 1,500 British casualties in less than ten days.
-In December 1900, De la Rey and Christiaan Beyers attacked and mauled a British brigade at Nooitgedacht.
-As a result of these and other Boer successes, the British, led by Lord Kitchener, mounted three extensive searches for Christiaan de Wet, but without success.
-However, the very nature of the Boer guerrilla war and the Boer raids on British camps were sporadic, poorly planned, and had little overall long-term objective, with the exception to simply harass the British.
-This led to a disorganised pattern of scattered engagements between the British and the Boers throughout the region.
+In December 1900, De la Rey and Christiaan Beyers attacked and mauled a British brigade at Nooitgedacht, inflicting 650 casualties.
+As a result, the British, led by Lord Kitchener, mounted extensive searches for Christiaan de Wet, but without success.
+However, Boer raids on British army camps and other targets were sporadic and poorly planned, and the nature of the Boer guerrilla war itself had no long-term objectives, with the exception to harass the British.
+This led to a disorganised pattern of scattered engagements between the British and Boers.